Moo64c/moo64c.github.io/_posts/2025-03-14-Getting-Used-to-Macs-Developer-Edition.md

 ## Note Taking, to the Max
 If you are not noting down things while you work, [you should start](https://www.youtube.com/watch?v=K-ssUVyfn5g).
 Trying to keep every little detail in your mind while developing, chatting, having meetings and designing software is a feat too great for humans.
 Luckily, computers exist and they can store a lot of data relatively easily.
 Who would've guessed?

 [Obsidian](obsidian.md) fills the niche for me.
-Macs come with Apple Notes, a with a very clean UI and a left pane for switching between notes using a small preview, but I find it hard to keep track of things there.
+Macs come with Apple Notes which have a very clean UI and and left pane for switching between notes using a small preview.
+I find it hard to keep track of things there.
 [Notion](https://www.notion.com) is also a common option.

 ![Obsidian graph view - see how pieces of data connect to each other.](https://moo64c.github.io/assets/images/Getting-Used-to-Macs/Obsidian-graph-view.png)